gravitational/gravity/docs/5.x/quickstart.md

 │   └── mattermost.yaml
 └── values.yaml
 ```
-The most interesting file to take a look at is [mattermost.yaml](https://github.com/gravitational/quickstart/blob/master/mattermost/resources/charts/mattermost/templates/mattermost.yaml)
+The most interesting file to take a look at is [mattermost.yaml](https://github.com/gravitational/quickstart/blob/master/mattermost/resources/charts/mattermost/templates/mattermost.yaml).
-You are welcome to change it to your liking.
+You are welcome to modify it to your liking.

+!!! tip "Tip"
-**NOTE:** in this tutorial we're packaging a single Helm chart but it's
-possible to have several of them packaged into a single application bundle.
+    In this tutorial, we are packaging a single Helm chart but it is possible to have several of them packaged into a single Application Bundle.

-### Step 3: Creating Application Manifest
+### Step 3: Creating the Application Manifest

-In this step we must create a _application manifest_ which describes the system
+In this step, we create an Application Manifest which describes the system
-requirements for a Kubernetes cluster for our application.
+requirements for the Kubernetes cluster.

-The cloned repo already has one in `mattermost/resources/app.yaml`.
-[Click here](https://github.com/gravitational/quickstart/blob/master/mattermost/resources/app.yaml)
-to open it on Github for convenience.
+We have already prepared one for this guide in the cloned repo: `mattermost/resources/app.yaml`.
+You can [open it on Github](https://github.com/gravitational/quickstart/blob/master/mattermost/resources/app.yaml) for convenience.
 We have commented the most important fields
-in this example manifest.
+in the example manifest.

-### Step 4: Building a Bundle
+### Step 4: Building the Application Bundle

-Before we build our first application bundle, let's make sure [Helm](https://helm.sh/) is properly
+Before we build our first Application Bundle,   let's make sure [Helm](https://helm.sh/) is properly
 initialized and [helm-template](https://github.com/technosophos/helm-template) plugin is installed:

 ```bash